MetaMask/metamask-docs/snaps/features/data-storage.md

 ### 2. Use encrypted storage

-By default, [`snap_manageState`](../reference/snaps-api.md#snap_managestate) automatically encrypts data before storing it on the user's disk using a Snap-specific key, and automatically decrypts it when retrieved.
+By default, [`snap_manageState`](../reference/snaps-api.md#snap_managestate) automatically encrypts data using a Snap-specific key before storing it on the user's disk, and automatically decrypts it when retrieved.
 This is useful to store sensitive information, such as passwords.